conan-io/docs/examples/dev_flow/debug/debugging_visual.rst

 .. _examples_dev_flow_debug_visual:

 Debugging shared libraries with Visual Studio
 =============================================

+We previously discussed how to debug dependencies in Conan with Visual Studio, but that requires the original build folder and build files to exist.
 Conan packages don't contain the necessary information for debugging libraries with Visual Studio by default.
 This information is stored in PDBs that are generated during the compilation of the libraries.
-When using Conan these PDBs are generated in the build folder, which isn't always available, making impossible to debug the dependencies.
+When using Conan these PDBs are generated in the build folder, which is generated during the building of the libraries and it's no longer needed afterwards.
+A case where the build folder won't be available is when cleaning the cache with ``conan cache clean``.

-The goal is to have the necessary PDB files in the package folder, so that Visual is able to debug through the dependencies of a project.
+The goal is to store the necessary PDB files in the package folder to make sure they are always present and don't depend on the existence of the build folder.
 To solve this we created a hook that copies the PDBs created in the build folder to the package folder.
 This behavior can't be forced by default because PDB files are usually larger than the whole package, and it would greatly increase the package sizes.